GauravK1997/Churn-Prediction-for-Bank-Customers/README.md

 ### This is an End-to-End Data Science Project built in order to perform churn modelling for a Bank i.e. to predict whether the customers of a bank will leave the bank or not.

-### The Project has been deployed on Heroku Cloud Platform.
+### The Project has been deployed on 2 Cloud Platforms: Heroku Cloud & Azure cloud

 ### The Web App is live at: https://churn-prediction-gaurav.herokuapp.com/

 ---